jenineharris/foundation-biostat-2021/README.md

     + Plots for two continuous variables https://youtu.be/GGmcAvVWEag
 * Complete Chapter 3 exercises Coder edition #4-6 or Hacker edition
 * Read Criado-Perez Chapters 4 & 5 (optional/recommended)
-* Review the Statistics in the Wild options and start planning (optional/recommended)
+* Finalize your data set and work on checkpoint 1 for the course project

 DURING CLASS TIME (optional attendance in zoom room 613 926 5756):